When establishing a new relationship with senior talent teams and hiring partners in law firms, it is not unusual to hear something like:

 Give the consultancy time to properly map the market and present a carefully curated shortlist.

-This type of approach can create a more controlled hiring process, protect the employer brand and ultimately lead to a stronger shortlist.
+This type of approach can create a more controlled hiring process, bring in candidates outside the normal talent pools, protect the firm's employer brand and ultimately lead to a stronger shortlist.

-In our experience as a legal talent consultancy, many of our most successful mandates, including some of the fastest concluded hires, have been those where we have been engaged on an exclusive basis.
+In our experience as a legal talent consultancy, many of our most successful mandates are those where we have been engaged on an exclusive contingent or retained basis.

-This does not necessarily mean a retained search from the outset.
-In many cases, these begin as contingent mandates where the firm chooses to work with a single consultancy partner.
-If the brief requires deeper market mapping or a broader approach, the process can also naturally evolve into a more formal search.
+Although retained is always advised for sensitive and executive hires, this does not necessarily mean a retained search from the outset for all roles.
+Many positions are successfully recruited via contingent mandates, where the firm chooses to work with us as single consultancy partner.
+If the brief requires deeper market mapping or a broader approach, usually due to distinctive market challenges, the process can also naturally evolve into a more formal search.

 Of course, every organisation will have its own hiring strategy and there are many ways to approach recruitment.

-However, many senior talent teams are finding that a collaborative approach, where internal recruitment leads the process and a trusted talent consultancy provides targeted support, can offer both reach and depth.
+However, many senior talent teams are finding that a collaborative approach, where internal recruitment teams partner with a trusted talent consultancy, offers both reach and depth.

 It creates the space for a genuine market search, reduces duplication in candidate outreach and ultimately helps ensure the right people are engaged in the right way.

-If you are considering a senior hire within legal business services, whether on a contingent or search basis, we would be delighted to discuss how we can support your talent strategy.
+If you are considering a senior hire within legal business services, whether on a contingent or retained basis, we would be delighted to discuss how we can support your talent strategy.

-Please feel free to get in touch to explore how a focused consultancy partnership could help you identify and engage the right candidates for your team.
+Please feel free to get in touch to explore how we can help you identify and engage the right candidates for your team.